 Developer: Naughty Dog

-The Last of Us is among the most noteworthy PlayStation 3 exclusives that was released in the twilight days of Sony’s 7th generation console.
+The Last of Us is among the most noteworthy PlayStation 3 exclusives that were released in the twilight days of Sony’s 7th generation console.
 It is easily one of the best games ever made in general, post-apocalyptic setting or not.

 The game takes place years after a mysterious new species of the Cordyceps fungus started turning people into zombies, and few games have managed to depict dilapidated cities quite as beautifully as The Last of Us has.
 Graphics and art direction aside, the story is one of the game’s strongest suits, as it delivers an emotional and memorable experience with a cast of very well-written characters.